Tortrix moth

 Dark strawberry tortrix, photo: Svdmolen - CC by 2.5

-Tortrix moths (Tortricidae) belong to the moths.
+Tortrix moths (Tortricidae) are a family of moths.
 More than 2,500 species are found in Britain.
 Characteristic of tortrix moths is that they live inside a rolled or folded leaf or are spun in between leaves.

-The caterpillars of the tortrix moths eat leaves, shoots and buds.
+The caterpillars of the tortrix moth eat leaves, shoots and buds.

 Tortrix moths have a wingspan between 10 and 40 mm and the wings are folded over the body at rest, protecting the body.
-Most tortrix moths have soft nature colors (grey, brown, green).
-The head of a tortrix moths is covered with scales.
+Most Tortrix moths have covered colors grey, brown, green).
+The head of the tortrix moth is covered with scales.

 Where to find